The Scottish Rock Garden Club

 The online Seed Serivce is now open.

 To order seed online or pay online for seed ordered by post, a registration is required each year by members receiving their Journals by post.
+This registration is from the SeedExchange area, accessed from the Seed Exchange systems, not the main website.

 Please read the notes and follow the instructions in the Seed Exchange page carefully, bearing in mind that the SRGC system is individual and may differ from other systems!